• Skip to primary navigation

 STEP 4: As for that dressing, do with it what you will!
 I served it on the side but if you feel like drizzling it over the salad is the right thing to do, drizzle away!

-easy classic shrimp louie salad
+A plate of classic shrimp louie salad.

-recipe FAQ
+Recipe FAQ

 Can I use pre-cooked shrimp?